migration

 EDI enrollment is the long pole

-Payer enrollment is usually the constraint that determines cutover date, not data migration.
-The CMS Electronic Billing and EDI Transactions guidance and most payer enrollment portals describe a process that takes a few weeks per payer at minimum, with significant variance by payer.
+Payer enrollment, not data migration, usually sets the cutover date.
+Medi routes through a single clearinghouse, Stedi, so claim and ERA enrollment is re-established per payer under a new submitter ID.
+The CMS Electronic Billing and EDI Transactions guidance and most payer portals describe a process that runs a few weeks per payer at minimum, with wide variance.

-- The Anthem and Elevance family of payers route through Availity as their single EDI gateway; if your Tebra deployment uses a different clearinghouse, that connection has to be re-established at Availity for the new platform
+- Anthem and Elevance plans route through Availity as their EDI gateway.
+If your Tebra setup used a different clearinghouse, that connection is re-established at Availity for the new platform.

-- Medicare and Medicaid require separate EDI agreements per state Medicaid plan, and Medicaid timelines run weeks longer than commercial payers
+- Medicare and Medicaid need separate EDI agreements per state Medicaid plan, and Medicaid timelines run weeks longer than commercial payers.

-- 835 ERA enrollment is separate from 837 claim submission enrollment; missing the ERA enrollment means cash gets posted from paper EOBs while waiting
+- 835 ERA enrollment is separate from 837 claim-submission enrollment.
+Miss the ERA piece and cash gets posted from paper EOBs while you wait.

-Start enrollment work the day the contract is signed, not the day of cutover.
+Start enrollment the day the contract is signed, not the day of cutover.

 Parallel-run plan